 Class size is limited to mid-twenties, although because of subject choice, some classes may be considerably smaller.
 Pupils are encouraged to communicate effectively with their teachers.
 HeronBridge is an English medium, co-educational College and offers a comprehensive programme to prepare the children for life.

 Our ultimate aim is the development of sound thinking and problem-solving skills such that the various faculties produce highly educated pupils who are able to tackle new problems effectively and with confidence!
 Pupils develop the traits of creativity, sensitivity, self-confidence and resourcefulness.
 Our approach is determined by the pupils’ interests, experience and environment.
 They are encouraged to express, analyse and substantiate personal opinions, responses and preferences.

 Our academic staff are highly qualified and continual professional development is emphasised.
 Pupils are encouraged to develop a sound work ethic and small class sizes allow for individual attention.
 Academic Support is available to pupils in every subject.

-2010 has seen the introduction of the College’s digital school.
+2010 has seen the introduction of the High School’s digital school.
 Lessons have a technological flavour, pupils use laptops in class and work is sent electronically between school and home.
 Digidays have been scheduled on a monthly basis in order to emphasise the importance of computers in the learning process.

-This is a programme of diverse activities set to challenge individuals to do their best over the years they are in the College, for themselves, their school and society.
+This is a programme of diverse activities set to challenge individuals to do their best over the years they are in the High School, for themselves, their school and society.
 There are various levels of award, set for a vast range of activities, from the Squacco Heron award, through the Grey and Purple Heron awards to the ultimate Goliath Heron accolade.
-The challenges are personal in that individual pupils set their own targets and seek to meet these outside of any assistance from the College.
+The challenges are personal in that individual pupils set their own targets and seek to meet these outside of any assistance from the High School.